Essentials Plugin Development

 At the back-end, an Essentials plugin can implement custom Installation instructions and/or REST Resources.
 The latter are mounted dynamically as endpoints to handle REST calls from the front-end.

 During the installation phase of an Essentials plugin, a number of installation instructions are executed.
 The plugin can make use of Essentials' built-in instructions for common tasks such as copying a file into the project sources, adding a Maven dependency or importing nodes and properties into the JCR repository, and the plugin can define its own custom instructions, to be executed during installation.
 All installation instructions are specified in an XML file referred to by the Plugin Descriptor's packageFile property.

 The Plugin JAR

 Packaged together, the front-end and back-end make up the plugin JAR.
 It is typically deployed to a Maven repository to which your local Maven installation has access.
-For the front-end to be available in the dashboard, the corresponding resources need to be packaged as a Servlet 3.0 web fragment.
+For the Plugin front-end to be available in the Essentials Dashboard, the corresponding resources need to be packaged as a Servlet 3.0 web fragment.